 Tanks of seafood sit at one end of the huge second-floor dining room at Sun Sui Wah.
 This Main Street Chinese restaurant is ideal for groups, with large tables and a huge variety of dishes.
 A house specialty is roasted squab.
 The birds, domestic pigeons, are raised in the nearby Fraser Valley and diners revere the poultry for its health benefits.
 Other house delicacies are the Alaskan king crab and, when in season, local spot prawns.

 - Address: 3888 Main St.

 - Neighborhood: Main Street-East Side

 More Chinese Food

 For a true taster menu of Chinese food in Vancouver, visit the night markets held in Chinatown and Richmond on summer weekends.
-Dozens of food stalls allow you to sample smaller portions and teem with variety, all within steps.
+Dozens of food stalls allow you to sample smaller portions and enjoying endless variety within steps.